mdn/browser-compat-data/CONTRIBUTING.md

 If the feature you're interested in is a JavaScript API, you can cross-reference data against the [Web API Confluence Dashboard](https://web-confluence.appspot.com/) using the `confluence` npm script.
 This script will overwrite data in your current working tree according to data from the dashboard.

 **Note: Web API Confluence Dashboard data should not be regarded as perfect knowledge of JavaScript APIs.**
 The dashboard derives its data from the JavaScript object graph on a sample page loaded in each browser.
-For example, an own property named `URL` on `Document.prototype` implies the "`Document` interface has a member named `URL`.
+For example, an own property named `URL` on `Document.prototype` implies the `Document` interface has a member named `URL`.
 For various reasons, not all APIs are exposed on JavaScript prototypes, even when the API is available in the browser.

 Examples: